JiayinCao/SORT/index.md

 After compiling SORT successfully, it is nessesary to install Blender plugin to start rendering in SORT, [this page](/deployment.md) mentioned all detailes needed.

 ## About me & Contact
-With more or less ten years industrial experience at companies like NVIDIA, Ubisoft, AMD, Microsoft, I have rich experience of graphics programming and profiling.
-I am currenlty a graphics programmer at Naughty Dog.
+With more than 8 years working industry experiences, I’m currently working at Naughty Dog as a graphics programmer.
+Prior to joining Naughty Dog, I woked at Ubisoft, NVIDIA, AMD, and Microsoft before.

 For those who wants to connect, for whatever reason, please contact me through the following media
 * [Linkedin](https://www.linkedin.com/in/caojiayin/)